FAQ

 Some guidance has been provided by the OST on the use of QR funds including a checklist to assist in deciding whether the use of QR is legitimate in meeting the shortfall on research projects (insert a link to this guidance).
 The basic guideline is whether the research output will be publicly available and whether it is in the public good.
 All individuals authorising applications for grants and contracts should be aware of these issues as they sign off on them.

-All government departments have been instructed by the Treasury to pay 100 per cent of fEC unless the Government has determined a different policy for a particular department to allow it to pay at the same rates as the Research Councils.
-At present this only applies to the NHS (not the Department of Health) where an NHS trust is contributing to the project by making clinical facilities available and the trust is not recharging for the use of these facilities.
+All government departments have been instructed by the Treasury to pay 100% of fEC unless the Government has determined a different policy for a particular department to allow it to pay at the same rates as the Research Councils.
+This only applies to the NHS (not the Department of Health) where an NHS trust is contributing to the project by making clinical facilities available and the trust is not recharging for the use of these facilities.

-NHS bodies have now made explicit statements on web-sites that they expect to meet 80% of fEC from April 2006.
-Refer to the NHS Health Technology Assessment Programme at www.hta.nhsweb.nhs.uk, under FAQ/Submitting Proposals; and the NHS Service Delivery Organisation Research and Development Programme on www.sdo.lshtm.ac.uk.
-HEIs will need to negotiate research contracts with local NHS trusts but it is anticipated that the same principles will apply.
+NHS bodies have now made explicit statements on websites that they expect to meet 80% of fEC from April 2006.
+Refer to the NHS Health Technology Assessment Programme, under FAQ/Submitting Proposals; and the NHS Service Delivery Organisation Research and Development Programme.
+HEIs will need to negotiate research contracts with local NHS trusts, but the same principles are expected to apply.

-The Scottish Executive has confirmed that, along with its agencies and non-departmental public bodies, it now expects to pay for the full economic costs of research bought from UK universities to improve evidence-based policy making.
+The Scottish Executive has confirmed that, along with its agencies and non-departmental public bodies, it now expects to pay for the total economic costs of research bought from UK universities to improve evidence-based policymaking.

 The DTI has announced that Knowledge Transfer Partnership (KTP) projects should be funded at 100% of fEC from September 2005, being the start of new programmes.
 The HEI element of Knowledge Transfer Network (KTN), LINK and other DTI Technology Programme projects, often being associated with Research Councils, will be funded at the same percentage as the Research Councils, currently 100% of fEC.

-The Proof of Concept Programme Awards will cover 100% of actual direct project costs - the Programme has not met overhead costs and is unlikely to meet the Full Economic Cost.
-Costs eligible to be claimed are: Personnel - salaries (Note: unless the posts are being backfilled, they do not pay for staff already funded via other government departments e.g. SHEFC); consumables; market assessment; patent costs; equipment essential to the project; subcontracting (justification to be provided); and travel.
+The Proof of Concept Programme Awards will cover 100% of actual direct project costs.
+The Programme has not met overhead costs and is unlikely to meet the Full Economic Cost.
+Costs eligible to be claimed are:

 The Chief Scientist Office (CSO) has indicated that it will seek to meet 80% of fEC in line with the Research Councils.
 The CSO may impose a ceiling on funding to accommodate the additional funds required to meet the new research funding methodology.